Gordon Stollery was a character of legend in Canada.

 At Goodwood Ebert tried to build a big bold course, but without the need to move a lot of earth.

-His green settings are said to be very natural.
+His green settings appear to be very natural.

 It looks like a nice course to walk, but does move through a rolling landscape, and the distance between some greens and tees means that most players ride a cart…